What's happened?

 Source: Morningstar Direct, produced by Aegon.
 Chart shows initial investment of £10,000 from 31 January 1980 to 4 April 2025.

-The market tends to win more than it loses, especially when looking at longer- term year-on-year figures.
-Of course, past performance isn't a reliable indicator of future performance.
+The market tends to win more than it loses, especially when looking at longer term year-on-year figures.
+Of course, there’s no guarantee that past performance will reflect future performance.

 The current situation may lead to a period of market volatility that could affect your savings/pension investments but making short-term investment decisions may have an impact on longer-term investment goals.

-If you’re still some way off from retirement, or if you plan to drawdown from your pot over time, you still have the opportunity to recover in the years before you retire, however this isn't guaranteed.
+If you’re still some way off from retirement, or if you plan to drawdown from your pot over time, you still have the opportunity to recover in the years before you retire, however this is not guaranteed.

-Anthony McDonald is manager of the Aegon Workplace Default fund.
+Anthony McDonald is manager of Aegon's Risk-Managed Portfolios and Multi-Asset funds, and the Aegon Workplace Default fund.

 Additional support and information